The purpose of this page is to get people to Christ. That's it.

 The year was 2016.

-I don't want to make this too long.
-Basically, after Bernie Sanders had his cuck soul spirit cooked from his body, I started supporting Donald Trump as a joke.
-Many of us said we'd sooner go to him than Hildawg, and I did it.
-But it quickly stopped being a joke when I realized how fucking feeble the aruguments against him were.
-(Around this time I also accquired a disdain for journalists, weaselly language, and the word "horrifying") Sure, he wasn't promising me free shit, but so what?
+I don't want to drag this out too much.
+Basically, after Bernie Sanders had his nightmare plane ride with Hildawg where God-knows what happened to him and caused him to give up, I started supporting Donald Trump as a joke.
+Many of us Bernie supporters said we'd sooner go to him than Hildawg, and I did it.
+But it quickly stopped being a joke when I realized how feeble the aruguments against him were.
+(Around this time I also accquired a disdain for journalists, weaselly language, and the word "horrifying") Sure, he wasn't promising me free stuff, but so what?
 He wanted to build us a Big, Beautiful Wall, and the pearl clutching about "racism" for being realistic about our immigration issues no-longer affected me.
+"He's rude" Okay, I don't care.

-The night of the election, I watched on the New York Times website as the gauge sloooooowly moved from "HILLARY CLINTON 99%" all the way over to Trump.
-It was the funniest thing that ever happened, and it made me realize that miracles could happen.
+The night of the election, I watched on the New York Times website as the "who's gonna win" gauge sloooooowly moved from "HILLARY CLINTON 99%" all the way over to Trump.
+It was the funniest thing that ever happened, and it kinda made me realize that miracles could happen.
+As I looked around and saw the batshit irrational attacks on Donald Trump, I couldn't help but realize they were often coming from atheists and also frequently included attacks against Christianity.
+I figured there's got to be something to that.
+(I had no idea how right that would be) So I started "kinda" becoming more accepting of Christianity, even re-identifying as one at least "culturally".
 In half a year I went from an atheist Bernie Bro to a Semi-ironic Trump Supporting "Christian".

-That might not sound like such a great idea if you're still hung up on """logic"""(it's not btw, ur not really that smart).
+That might not sound like such a great idea if you're still hung up on """logic"""(it's not logic btw, ur not really that smart).
 But you can't learn anything if you don't want to learn it.
-Imagine how hard it'd be to learn math if you'd already convinced yourself that math was wrong, because math being true would be unpleasant.
+Imagine how hard it'd be to learn math if you'd already convinced yourself that math was wrong, because you think math being true would be unpleasant.
+"If Math exists, I'd rather not learn it, because it's like, cruel and unfair!"
+OK great.

 I could just post a bunch of cruel memes here, right?
 But I won't. (maybe just one, idk)